ibm-cloud-docs/netezza/timetravel/queryingdata_timetravel.md

 ```
 {: codeblock}

-In this example, a product was incorrectly deleted and needs to be restored.
+In this example, a product was incorrectly deleted and needed to be restored.

 See also the [**INSERT** command](https://www.ibm.com/docs/en/netezza?topic=npsscr-insert-2).